 Scott Springer of Preston was one of 10 Minnesotans appointed by commissioner of the Minnesota Department of Natural Resources to three-year terms on citizen oversight committees that monitor the agency’s fish and wildlife spending.

 “A Seussified Christmas Carol” by Peter Bloedel, a Minnesota playwright will be featured at the annual Valley Christian Center (VCC) “A Family Christmas: Holiday Celebration” event set for this Friday, Dec.
 12, and Saturday, Dec.
 13.

 The 2014 Spring Valley United Fund is kicking off its annual drive this week with a mailing to all residents in the city of Spring Valley.

-The Osterud-Winter Foundation trustees will accept applications for funding until Monday, Dec.
-1, in order to approve the semi-annual distribution of proceeds from the $1 million trust established for the Spring Valley area by the late John N. Osterud, founder of Home Federal.
+Trustees of the Osterud-Winter Foundation met this month to approve the semi-annual distribution of proceeds from the $1 million trust established for the Spring Valley area by the late John N. Osterud, founder of Home Federal.